LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ### IoT Cyber Attack Demo

-IoT IP: 172.23.155.209
+In this section we will demo the detail attack steps.

 #### Understand the Traffic and Find Vulnerabilities

-The red team attack capture a bout 10 mins of the IoT traffic which includes the network engineer communicate with the IoT, he analyzed the pcap file and find there is one kind of protocol connect to the IoT:
+The red team attacker captures about 10 minutes of IoT traffic, including the communication between the network engineer and the IoT device.
+Upon analyzing the pcap file, the attacker identifies two types of protocols connected to the IoT device: ZMQ for locating the IoT and HTTP for monitoring and controlling it.

-**IoT supported protocol 1: ZMQ connection  **
+**IoT Supported Protocol 1: ZMQ Connection**

-Another connection protocol use `TCP`>`RSL`> `TCP` communication with the port 3003.
-After analyze the header, the hacker find that the communication can match the ZMQ communication structure and sequence.
-(ZMQ communication packet structure and sequence document: https://zguide.zeromq.org/docs/chapter7/).
+Using Wireshark to examine the network traffic dump file, the attacker discovers a protocol using `TCP` > `RSL` > `TCP` communication on port 3003.
+After analyzing the headers, the attacker recognizes that the communication matches the ZMQ communication structure and sequence (refer to the ZMQ communication packet structure and sequence document: https://zguide.zeromq.org/docs/chapter7/).

-The ZMQ provide 3 types of communication: server-client, publish-subscribe and push-pull.
-Then the attack go through the TCP and RSL one by one in sequence, the find the communication between the IoT and the connection peer follow the request and response sequence.
-So he guess it is a ZMQ server-client module and on IoT there is a ZMQ server.
+ZMQ supports three types of communication: server-client, publish-subscribe, and push-pull.
+By examining the TCP and RSL sequences, the attacker deduces that the communication between the IoT device and the peer follows a request-response sequence, indicating a ZMQ server-client module with the IoT device acting as the server.

-Now he analysis the the bytes go to the ZMQ server, he finds the message is not a 'utf-8' or based64 encoded data :
+Upon analyzing the bytes sent to the ZMQ server, the attacker finds that the message is not 'utf-8' or Base64 encoded data.
+Further analysis reveals that the data is serialized using the Python `pickle` library, which presents a potential vulnerability for deserialization attacks.(As shown below)

 ![](img/s_06.png)

-Then he write his simple ZMQ client program to implement a simple reply attack to the IoT and get the same bytes data:
+Then, the attacker writes a simple ZMQ client program to perform a reply attack by repeatedly sending the packet collected from the traffic dump file back to the IoT device and receiving the same byte data as shown below:

 ![](img/s_11.png)

-Now the hacker mapping the data and the bytes
+Using the decoded text data shown in Wireshark, the attacker maps the text data to the corresponding bytes, as illustrated below:

 ![](img/s_12.png)

-He can confirm that he can connect to the IoT use ZMQ client to fetch some data, and the send message is pickled to bytes.
-Now he make his ZMQ client program which can send some data he can edit to the IoT:
+After mapping the text data and byte stream, the attacker confirms the basic IoT communication mechanism:

+1. Use a ZMQ client to send pickle dumped dictionary-type data with key strings representing IoT configurations.

+2. Use the ZMQ client to wait for the IoT device to reply with the corresponding values based on the sent key strings.

+The attacker creates a ZMQ client program capable of sending data and decoding the fetched data from the IoT device, as shown below:

 ```python
 import zmq